 EMP Strategy 5: Decarbonize and Modernize New Jersey’s Energy System

-This strategy addresses the planning, finance, and implementation of electricity distribution system upgrades to accommodate increased electrification and distributed energy resource integration; exercising regulatory jurisdiction and increasing oversight over transmission upgrades to ensure prudent investment and cost recovery from ratepayers; modifying rate design and the ratemaking process to empower customer energy management; and maintaining gas pipeline system reliability and safety while planning for future reductions in natural gas consumption.
+This strategy addresses the planning, finance, and implementation of electricity distribution system upgrades to accommodate increased electrification and DER integration; exercising regulatory jurisdiction and increasing oversight over transmission upgrades to ensure prudent investment and cost recovery from ratepayers; modifying rate design and the ratemaking process to empower customer energy management; and maintaining gas pipeline system reliability and safety while planning for future reductions in natural gas consumption.

 Microgrids

 The BPU learned from Superstorm Sandy that business as usual – with respect to the electric distribution system overall and backup generators at critical facilities – was inadequate for resilience.
-To address resilience at critical facilities, in 2014 the BPU provided funding to the New Jersey Institute of Technology (“NJIT”) to conduct a study of potential locations for Town Center Distributed Energy Resources (“TCDER”) microgrids in the Sandy-affected regions of the state.
+To address resilience at critical facilities, in 2014, the BPU provided funding to NJIT to conduct a study of potential locations for Town Center Distributed Energy Resources (“TCDER”) microgrids in the Sandy-affected regions of the state.
 The 2015 EMP recommended an increase in the use of microgrid technologies, and in November 2016, the BPU issued a microgrid report that formed the basis for New Jersey’s initial microgrid program.

-In fiscal year 2018, the BPU initiated Phase I of the microgrid program, through which interested applicants could submit requests to fund TCDER microgrid feasibility studies.
+In FY18, the BPU initiated Phase I of the microgrid program, through which interested applicants could submit requests to fund TCDER microgrid feasibility studies.
 The universe of program applicants was limited to local government entities or State agencies that own or manage critical facilities.
 The BPU awarded a total of approximately $2 million to 13 public entities consisting of municipalities, counties, and authorities to conduct the feasibility studies.
-The BPU reviewed the studies in fiscal year 2019 (“FY19”) and found 12 participants to be eligible for the next round of funding.
+The BPU reviewed the studies in FY19 and found 12 participants to be eligible for the next round of funding.

-In fiscal year 2020 (“FY20”), the BPU initiated Phase II of the program, which was open to all Phase I participants and which will provide incentives for detailed designs of TCDER microgrids.
+In FY20, the BPU initiated Phase II of the program, which was open to all Phase I participants and which will provide incentives for detailed designs of TCDER microgrids.
 Of the 12 approved feasibility study participants eligible for Phase II incentives, 11 submitted applications in May 2020.
-In March 2021, the BPU awarded a total of $4 million to eight (8) applicants.
+In March 2021, the BPU awarded a total of $4 million to eight applicants.
 One awardee subsequently declined to accept the incentive, resulting in a total award of $3,750,000.
-In FY21, 75% of the award ($2,812,500) was provided to each of the 7 awardees.
-The balance of the award will be provided upon review of the completed design work by BPU Staff.
+In FY21, 75% of the award ($2,812,500) was provided to each of the seven awardees.
+The balance of the award will be provided upon review of the completed design work by Staff.
 After the design and engineering phase is completed, TCDER applicants will decide whether to move forward with Phase III, which encompasses the construction and implementation of the TCDER microgrid projects.

-In FY20, to investigate opportunities for financing TCDER Microgrids, the BPU applied for and received a grant of approximately $300,000 from the U.S. Department of Energy (“USDOE”) to conduct a study regarding financing microgrids.
+In FY20, to investigate opportunities for financing TCDER Microgrids, the BPU applied for and received a grant of approximately $300,000 from the USDOE to conduct a study regarding financing microgrids.
 The study had the following objectives:

 Analyze existing best practices to inform the development of the procurement/financing models;